Days, months, years

 Do not use the word "on" with dates when its absence would not lead to confusion.
 Also, do not use the phrase "held on."
-When referring to a sequence of times, use the word "to" instead of a hyphen.
-When referring to a sequence of dates, either a hyphen or the word "to" may be used.
+When referring to a sequence of dates, use a hyphen instead of the word "to."
 Whenever it does not cause confusion, drop the year in dates.

 Wrong: The program will end on December 15, 2010.